-Unless you’ve been vacation on another planet, you’ve heard of type 1 and type 2 diabetes, one of the country’s fastest growing health problems.
+Unless you’ve been on vacation on another planet, you’ve heard of type 1 and type 2 diabetes, one of the country’s fastest growing health problems.
 Type 2 diabetes is the most common form of the disease and it’s characterized by cells that are resistant to insulin.
 This type of diabetes is more common in people who are overweight and obese.
 Type 1 diabetes is a different entity.
 With type 1, the pancreas loses the total ability to produce insulin, likely due to autoimmune destruction of insulin-producing cells in the pancreas.
 Type 1 usually shows up in younger people, frequently children, teenagers, or young adults.
 What you might be less familiar with is type 3 diabetes.
 What is it and what can you do to lower your risk of developing it?

 The Rise of Type 3 Diabetes